microsoft/fluentui/packages/react-components/react-breadcrumb-preview/stories/Breadcrumb/BreadcrumbBestPractices.md

 - Don't use Breadcrumbs as a primary way to navigate an app or site.
 - Avoid using custom dividers.
 - Do not wrap breadcrumb items.
-- Last items shouldn't be interactive.
+- The last item shouldn't be interactive.
 - Don't show overflow menu for non-interactive collapsed items.
 Tooltip shold be shown instead.

 </details>